d4g0/dago-is-roullete/README.md

+# This is my first github repo ever, there is not alive any more, but it's nice to look back and see where we come from, dont you think.

 ##	Dago's roullete

 #	  This is an app that gives you ticket for an unique cuban local experience gived by me.